-Order has been completely restored in the West-The commission appointed to moreland district. inquire into the outbreak were to meet on the 13th of April.
-Some excitement had been created by the sudden withdrawal of the ordinary legislative annual grant of 300l. to the Lady Barkly's Lying-in-Hospital by "the arbitary act of Governor Darin-mosphar by the arbitary act of Governor Dar-ling and his executive committee, without any just or reasonable cause."
+Order has been completely restored in the Westmoreland district.
+The commission appointed to inquire into the outbreak were to meet on the 13th of April.
+Some excitement had been created by the sudden withdrawal of the ordinary legislative annual grant of 300l. to the Lady Barkly's Lying-in-Hospital by "the arbitary act of Governor Darling and his executive committee, without any just or reasonable cause."
 "The circumstances," says the Jamaica Tribune, "will be expressly forwarded to the leading London Journals, and to influential members of Parliament."